-The Kings Basin is covered by the Basin Plan (Central Valley RWQCB 2004).
+The Kings Basin is covered by the Water Quality Control Plan for the Tulare Lake Basin, Second Edition (Central Valley RWQCB 2016) (Basin Plan).
 The Basin Plan addresses the surface water quality issues of the Kings River, indicated by the listing on the 303(d) list, stating that the likely sources of the contaminants are either surface or subsurface agricultural drainage and declaring that additional on-farm management practices may be necessary as the levels of boron, molybdenum, sulfates, and chlorides become high enough to affect agricultural uses and aquatic resources.
 A number of Best Management Practices (BMPs) have been recommended.
 The Basin Plan also recommends a surface water monitoring network selected from existing DWR monitoring points.
 Samples will be taken to monitor for the mineral character of the stream, occurrence of toxic substances, general levels of nutrients and biological responses, and common physical characteristics.
 In addition, the Basin Plan calls for continued monthly monitoring by KRCD of the Kings River for salinity, pH, and temperature; continued monitoring by RWQCB for constituents and areas of special concern; and monitoring by RWQCB of storm discharges from Naval Air Station Lemoore for hydrocarbons.

 The U.S. Geological Survey (USGS) has done water quality work in the San Joaquin-Tulare Basins through the National Water Quality Assessment (NAWQA) program.
-The bulk of readily available data has been concentrated in the San Joaquin River and in the areas closer to the Sacramento-San Joaquin Delta; there are few data points for the Other available USGS information was collected during studies to Kings Basin. describe water quality associated with various land uses, rather than identifying local or regional water quality trends and conditions.
+The bulk of readily available data has been concentrated in the San Joaquin River and in the areas closer to the Sacramento-San Joaquin Delta; there are few data points for the Kings Basin.
+Other available USGS information was collected during studies to describe water quality associated with various land uses, rather than identifying local or regional water quality trends and conditions.
 There is some USGS information on surface water quality, including a bed sediment and tissue sampling event in 1992.
-Results of bed sediment sampling in 1992 showed levels below detection limits for 16 organochlorine pesticides in the Kings River bed sediments below Pine Flat Dam and below Empire Weir 2 near Stratford.
+Results of bed sediment sampling in 1992 showed levels below detection limits for 16 organochlorine pesticides in the Kings River bed sediments; samples were collected below Pine Flat Dam and below Empire Weir 2 near Stratford.
 Three sites in the Kings Basin were sampled for 14 organochlorine pesticides in tissue of fish below Pine Flat Dam, at Peoples Weir near Kingsburg, and below Empire Weir 2 near Stratford.
-Detections were made for dichlorodiphenyldichloroethane (P, P'-DDD) (6μg/kg below Empire Weir 2 near Stratford) and dichlorodiphenyldichloroethylene (P, P'-DDE) (16 μg/kg at Peoples Weir near Kingsburg and 95 μg/kg below Empire Weir 2 near Stratford); all other locations showed no detections (USGS, 2004).
+Detections were made for dichlorodiphenyldichloroethane (P, P'-DDD) (6μg/kg below Empire Weir 2 near Stratford) and dichlorodiphenyldichloroethylene (P, P'-DDE) (16 μg/kg at Peoples Weir near Kingsburg and 95 μg/kg below Empire Weir 2 near Stratford); all other locations showed no detections (WRIME, 2005b).